NERC-CEH/time-stream/docs/source/user_guide/timeseries_basics.rst

 - Expected count of the number of data points expected if the aggregation period was full
 - Actual count of the number of data points found in the data for the given aggregation period.
 - For Max and Min, the datetime of the Max/Min data point within the given aggregation period.
+- A boolean column that indicates where the individual aggregated data point is valid or not (see below).

 .. literalinclude:: ../../../src/time_stream/examples/examples_timeseries_basics.py
    :language: python